Chipping Sodbury, Gloucestershire

 Frampton Cotterell had a parish workhouse on Church Road dating from around 1828.

-Wickwar appears to have had a workhouse on Frith Lane (formerly Workhouse Lane) at the south of Wickwar village.
+Wickwar appears to have had a workhouse on Frith Lane (formerly Workhouse Lane) at the south of Wickwar village, although it has been claimed that it only acquired the name after it housed men working on the Wickwar railway tunnel in 1841.
 The property is now a row of cottages.

 Chipping Sodbury Poor Law Union was formed on 30th March 1836.
 Its operation was overseen by an elected Board of Guardians, 29 in number, representing its 23 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):